ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 result = model.fit()
 ```

 Remember, in statsmodels, an intercept term is not included by default.
-So the make our results match those of scikit-learn's, we'll have to add one via `sm.add_constant()`.
+So to perform the same regression as scikit-learn, we'll have to add an intercept via `sm.add_constant()`.

-As usual with statsmodels, a wealth of summary information is provided by the `summary() method`.
+As usual with statsmodels, a wealth of summary information is provided by the `summary()` method.

 ```python
 result.summary()